Brazil sports minister says 7-1 loss shows shake-up needed

 "I think (former Argentine captain) Daniel Passarella made the most apt comment when he said, 'That wasn't Brazil on the pitch and that wasn't Germany on the pitch'.

-"It was like an accident, but we must analyse the causes of this accident to make sure our squad returns to the top -- but that's another story."
+"It was like an accident, but we must analyze the causes of this accident to make sure our squad returns to the top -- but that's another story."

 (Editing by Ed Osmond)